zellij-org/zellij-org.github.io/docs/src/layouts.md

 zellij --layout [layout_name]
 ```

 The difference being: if a path (either absolute or relative) is supplied to `--layout`, it will load the layout from that path.
-If a bare name is suppled, it will load a built-in layout from the default directory
+If a bare name is supplied, it will load a built-in layout from the default directory.

 ## Example
 This file: